radioactiveAHM/DnsSafeguard/README.md

 The `config.json` file is a crucial part of the DnsSafeguard application.
 It contains the necessary settings to control the behavior of the DNS client.

-### Protocols Info

-- `h1` and `dot` are extremely cost-effective and operate on a single thread.
-All protocols establish a single connection, except for `h1_multi`, which supports multiple connections.
-- `h3` and `doq` are built on the QUIC protocol and can be configured using the `Quic` section in the configuration file.

 ### Structure

 The configuration file is structured in JSON format and includes the following settings: